 Lobster began to rise in popularity with the introduction of canning in the 1840’s.
 No longer poor people’s food, this was the beginning of the famous Maine lobster fishery as we know it today.
-With improved transportation, live Maine lobster (often marketed as such regardless where caught) is available worldwide.
+With improved transportation, live Maine lobster (marketed as such regardless of where caught) is available worldwide.
 American lobster is also available all year long, most of it supplied by Maine, Massachusetts, and Eastern Canada.

-Although a lobster tail is a nice big piece of meat, there is plenty more in a good-sized American lobster and some is better tasting.
-The claws, head, even the little legs and small tail flaps all have good tasting meat, but the knuckles that connect the claws to the body are the sweetest – the tenderloin of the lobster.
+Although a lobster tail is a nice big piece of meat, there is plenty more meat in a good-sized American lobster is better tasting.
+The claws, head, even the little legs and small tail flaps all have sweet tasting meat, but the knuckles that connect the claws to the body are the sweetest – the tenderloin of the lobster.
 Many people ignore the little legs as a waste of time, but there is a good amount of sweet meat in there.
 Do what I do and save them for the end; break off the segments and roll them with one of your empty beer bottles like a rolling pin to squeeze out every last bit of flavor.

 There is no shortage of options for buying lobster, from the local supermarket to online.
-However I suggest supporting local fishermen as much as possible by buying domestic lobster and not a foreign import.
+However, I suggest supporting local fishermen as much as possible by buying domestic lobster and not a foreign import.
 If your local source has suspiciously cheap lobster, check to see they are not imported before buying.